Spectral graph theory: Historical outline

 Spectral graph theory emerged in the 1950s and 1960s.
 Besides graph theoretic research on the relationship between structural and spectral properties of graphs, another major source was research in quantum chemistry, but the connections between these two lines of work were not discovered until much later.
 The 1980 monograph Spectra of Graphs by Cvetković, Doob, and Sachs summarised nearly all research to date in the area.
 In 1988 it was updated by the survey Recent Results in the Theory of Graph Spectra.
 The 3rd edition of Spectra of Graphs (1995) contains a summary of the further recent contributions to the subject.

-Discrete geometric analysis created and developed by Toshikazu Sunada in the 2000s deals with spectral graph theory in terms of discrete Laplacians associated with weighted graphs, and finds application in various fields, including shape analysis.
-In most recent years, the spectral graph theory has expanded to vertex-varying graphs often encountered in many real-life applications.
+The field of discrete geometric analysis, created and developed by Toshikazu Sunada in the 2000s, deals with spectral graph theory in terms of discrete Laplacians associated with weighted graphs.
+It finds application in various other fields, including shape analysis.

+A more recent development in spectral graph theory is vertex-frequency analysis, a set of techniques for solving problems in many real-life applications such as signal processing.